AbedMIST/movieTrending/README.md

 ## Installation

 In Xcode, just clone the project and run.
 In Iphone , you can install the app and run it.
+You can also install the app in terminal using following commands:

 ```bash
   xcode-select --install